 |Competencies with Program Learning Outcomes|

 ii.
-Compare various therapeutic options according to patients’ needs on the basis of indications, contraindications, mechanisms of action, side-effects & cost-effectiveness.
+Compare various therapeutic options according to patients’ needs based on indications, contraindications, mechanisms of action, side effects & cost-effectiveness.

 iii.
 Develop a management plan by applying evidence-based medicine (EBM) to provide safe and holistic healthcare.

 iv.
-Elaborate management plan of the common clinical problems on the basis of severity and complexity of the diseases.
+Elaborate management plan of the common clinical problems based on severity and complexity of the diseases.

 v.
-Justify the management plan with or without referral decisions by using critical reasoning skills on the basis of:
+Justify the management plan with or without referral decisions by using critical reasoning skills based on:

 |II.
 Self-directed and Life-long Learner|